 Ray’s note: This is a lengthy study when all the supporting pages are included.
-As you go through this page click the links provided (open in new browser windows) for more details and documentation on important topics then come back here to continue the study.
+As you go through this page, click the links provided (open in new browser windows) for more details and documentation on important topics then come back to this page (Part 1) to continue the study.
 When you have gone through all parts of the study and are familiar with the various subtopics you can just read this page to review the big picture or jump to specific parts.

 We will start by defining what a sanctuary is.
 Follow this link (opens in a new window): Sanctuary – definition (part 2) then return here to continue the study.
 So now you know (if you read the definition at that link which is an entry in The Character of God and the Gospel Glossary) that a sanctuary is more than a dwelling place; it includes the concept of a place of safety.
 We will continue looking at the meaning of a sanctuary as referred to by Daniel and how it has been understood over time.

 Long before Daniel 8:14 was written, Moses described a sanctuary in the desert which had very much of a teaching role for the children of Israel and is illustrative also for us of how the plan of salvation works.
-We can see that the Old Testament Sanctuary (part 3) was very much like a theater and that, on its own, it could not accomplish the cleansing that was needed.
+We can see that the Old Testament Sanctuary (part 3) was very much like a theater and that, on its own, it could not accomplish the cleansing that was needed (could not take away sins – Heb 10:4).
 Clearly, it was meant to point to a greater reality.
 Following parts of this study will identify the true sanctuary and show, in detail, the process of cleansing the sanctuary.

 There is considerable history associated with the understanding of Daniel 8:14.
 In the early 1800’s it came to the attention of people who assumed that the sanctuary was the Earth itself which would be cleansed at the Second Coming of Christ.
 When a prediction for that event did not happen, the focus shifted to the idea of a Heavenly Sanctuary (part 4).
 While there is some (but surprising little) direct evidence of a sanctuary in heaven, there is a scarcity of evidence that there is anything in heaven in need of cleansing.